klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 be used as it breaks some efficient communication mechanisms between tasks, including the GPU Peer2Peer IPC used by Cray MPICH for intro-node MPI transfers if GPU aware MPI support is enabled.

+??? advanced "What do the HPE Cray manuals say about this?
+(Click to expand)"
+    From the HPE Cray CoE:
+    *"Slurm may choose to use cgroups to implement the required affinity settings.
+Typically, the use of cgroups has the downside of preventing the use of GPU Peer2Peer IPC mechanisms.
+By default Cray MPI uses IPC for implementing intra-node, inter-process MPI data movement operations that involve GPU-attached user buffers.
+    When Slurm’s cgroups settings are in effect, users are advised to set `MPICH_SMP_SINGLE_COPY_MODE=NONE` or `MPICH_GPU_IPC_ENABLED=0`
+    to disable the use of IPC-based implementations.
+    Disabling IPC also has a noticeable impact on intra-node MPI performance when GPU-attached memory regions are involved."*

+    This is exactly what Slurm does on LUMI.

 ## MPI rank redistribution with Cray MPICH